dragon7-fc/misc/algorithm/LeetCode/[Hard] 410. Split Array Largest Sum.md

 410. Split Array Largest Sum

-Given an array which consists of non-negative integers and an integer m, you can split the array into m non-empty continuous subarrays.
-Write an algorithm to minimize the largest sum among these m subarrays.
+Given an array which consists of non-negative integers and an integer `m`, you can split the array into m non-empty continuous subarrays.
+Write an algorithm to minimize the largest sum among these `m` subarrays.

 **Note:**